-White blood cells

 The stem cell divides to make an early stage of the blood cell called a blast.
 Blast cells are young and not fully developed.
 They cannot do the job of a normal cell.
 Usually, they stay in the bone marrow until they are fully developed.

-When a cell is ready, it moves from the bone marrow into the blood to do different jobs:

-- White blood cells help fight and prevent infection.
+When a cell is ready, it moves from the bone marrow into the blood to do different jobs: - White blood cells help fight and prevent infection.
 There are several types of white blood cell.
-The 2 most important are neutrophils that fight bacteria and lymphocytes that fight viruses. - Red blood cells contain haemoglobin (Hb).
+The 2 most important types are neutrophils that fight bacteria and lymphocytes that fight viruses. - Red blood cells contain haemoglobin (Hb).
 This carries oxygen from your lungs to all the cells in your body. - Platelets are very small cells that help blood to clot.
 They prevent bleeding and bruising.

-Measuring your full blood count

-The levels of these cells in your blood can be measured with a blood test called a full blood count (FBC).
+Measuring your full blood count The levels of these cells in your blood can be measured with a blood test called a full blood count (FBC).
 The table is a guide to the levels usually found in a healthy person.

-Type of cell Levels found in a healthy person

-Red blood cells - measured 130 - 180g/l (men)

-in haemoglobin (Hb) levels in red blood cells 115 - 165g/l (women)

-Platelets 150 - 400 x 10o/l

-White blood cells (WBC) 4.0 - 11.0 x 10 /l

-Neutrophils 2.0 - 7.5 x 10 /l

-Lymphocytes 1.5 - 4.5 x 10 /l

-These numbers can vary depending on:
+Type of cell Levels found in a healthy person Red blood cells - measured in haemoglobin (Hb) levels Men: 130 to 180 grams per litre (g/l) Women: 115 to 165g/l Platelets 150 to 400 x 109 per litre (/l) White blood cells 4.0 to 11.0 x 109/l Neutrophils 2.0 to 7.5 x 109/l Lymphocytes 1.5 to 4.5 x 109/l These numbers can vary depending on:

 - your age

-- your sex
+- vour sex

 - your ethnic background.